 In this post, we will try to answer some of the biggest, recurring questions about startup funding.
 Plus, share stats, insights, and best practices to help you in raising funds for your startup.

-As of April, 2018, the startup investment market is stronger than it's been in years.
+The startup investment market is stronger than it's been in years.
 Yet as you may have already learned the hard way, startup fundraising is a relentless challenge in any market.
 Nonetheless, there are tried and true ways to prepare yourself.

 If you're going to raise venture capital for your startup, it's important that you complete your investment due diligence on the topic.
 Understanding the important must-knows of Series A round will help you more effectively reach your financing goals and ensure that you're able to provide the information needed by your investors.